Halloway family sues NLCMH, psychologist, over GT jail suicide

 The suit alleges negligence by Joseph Barkman, an employee of NLCMH, who interviewed Halloway in the jail after he was arrested and threatened to harm himself, according to court documents.

-Unnamed jail staff placed Halloway on suicide watch July 18, Barkman cancelled it July 19 and Halloway hung himself with jail-issued socks two days later.
+Unnamed jail staff placed Halloway on suicide watch July 18.
+Barkman canceled it July 19 and Halloway hung himself with jail-issued socks two days later.

 Northern Lakes Community Mental Health Chief Executive Officer, Karl Kovacs, declined comment, stating the case’s status as pending litigation.